Maryland Medicaid DataPort

 Model Waiver

-The Rare and Expensive Case Management (REM) Program is a case management fee-for-service alternative to HealthChoice MCO participation for recipients with specified rare and expensive conditions.
+Rare and Expensive Case Management (REM) Program is a case managed fee for service alternative to HealthChoice MCO participation for recipients with specified rare and expensive conditions.

 Dual Status

-Individuals who are dually eligible for both Medicare and Medicaid fall into two categories: (1) full-benefit dual eligibles (“full duals”) and (2) partial-benefit dual eligibles (“partial duals”).
+Individuals who are dually eligible for both Medicare and Medicaid fall into two categories: (1) full benefit dual eligibles (“full duals”) and (2) partial benefit dual eligibles (“partial duals”).
 Full duals qualify for full Medicaid benefits, which include services not traditionally covered by Medicare.
 Maryland’s partial duals are not eligible for Medicaid benefits; instead, they receive assistance with Medicare premiums and cost-sharing through Maryland’s Medicare Savings Program (MSP).
-Examples of partial duals include Qualified Medicare Beneficiaries (QMBs) and Specified Low-Income Medicare Beneficiaries (SLMBs).
-For the purposes of LTSS Enrollment, participants are shown as either Not Dual (no Medicare) or Dual (includes both full and partial duals).
+Examples of partial dual eligibles include Qualified Medicare Beneficiaries (QMBs) and Specified Low Income Medicare Beneficiaries (SLMBs).